geschwei/MS-100T00-Microsoft-365-Identity-and-Services/Instructions/Labs/LAB_AK_04_Lab3_Ex2_SharePoint_Online.md

 	- Group owner: type **Diego**, and in the window that appears displaying the users whose first name starts with Diego, select **Diego Siciliani**.

-	- Select a language: Select your appropriate language
+	- Select a language: Leave this as Englis

 	- Select **Advanced settings** to expand this section and then enter the following information:

-		- Privacy settings: Given the confidential nature of HR information, select **Private – only members can access this site**
+		- Privacy settings: Given the confidential nature of much of the IT department's information, select **Private – only members can access this site**

 		- Time zone: since this group is located in Adatum’s Redmond, WA location, select **Pacific Time (US and Canada)**